Air Fryer Recipe

 Method

-- Wash and slice eggplants into 1cm thick rounds, sprinkle with salt, and let sit for 20 minutes.
+- Wash the eggplants and slice them into 1cm thick rounds, then sprinkle with salt and leave to sit for 20 minutes.

-- Whisk honey, soy sauce, chilli flakes, and garlic powder in a bowl, then drizzle in olive oil to create a glaze.
+- In a bowl, whisk together the honey, soy sauce, chilli flakes and garlic powder, then drizzle in the olive oil to make a glaze.

 Why this works in an air fryer